Chris Boucher leads Toronto Raptors in 124-101 rout of Sacramento Kings

 - Oops!Something went wrong.Please try again later.

-Chris Boucher's 17 points led the way as Toronto (13-14) won for the second time in a row and fourth of its last five games.

-The Raptors first-half total surpassed the previous season-high of 67 points scored in the second half against the Memphis Grizzlies on Nov.
-24.
+"That was a good one," Raptors guard Fred VanVleet said.
+"You probably get a couple of those a year.
+It seemed like we have seen a lot of those in the past, but we'll take what we can get.

+"I thought we came out with a professional approach, set the tone early, and we were just able to control it from there.
+But everybody who stepped on the floor tonight contributed in a major way."

-All five Toronto starters scored in double figures against the Kings.
-After Boucher's total, rookie Scottie Barnes and Pascal Siakam popped in 16 points apiece.
-Fred VanVleet scored 12, and Gary Trent Jr. added 10.
+All five Toronto starters scored in double figures.
+In addition to Boucher's 17, Scottie Barnes and Pascal Siakam popped in 16 points apiece.
+VanVleet scored 12, and Gary Trent Jr. added 10.

+"When they play with that much pace and energy, they were just everywhere," Raptors coach Nick Nurse said.
+"They were cutting really hard on offence.
+They were jarring the ball away, running hard.

+"All five of them were just bringing tremendous energy, and that's kinda what they have to do, and when they do it, they can do a really good job out three.

+Watanabe looked at the score clock with about four minutes left and saw he had nine rebounds, "so I went for it.
+I'm really proud of myself."

+The Raptors lost Canadian Dalano Banton for the second half with what the team described as a non-COVID-related illness.
+He will not travel with the team to visit the Brooklyn Nets on Tuesday.

-Toronto visits the Brooklyn Nets on Tuesday, but the Raptors found out that their home game against the Chicago Bulls on Thursday was postponed.
+The Raptors found out earlier Monday that their home game against the Chicago Bulls on Thursday was postponed.
 Ten Chicago players and some staff were placed in the league's COVID-19 health and safety protocols.

 Forward Precious Achiuwa missed the outing against Sacramento because of COVID-19 health and safety protocols.
 Also absent from the Toronto lineup were OG Anunoby (left hip pointer), Khem Birch (right ankle) and David Johnson (left calf strain).